-Kelly Graling, Director of Consultation Services, is a full-time licensed clinical psychologist at CBC where she coordinates, trains and consults to numerous schools and agencies on a local and national level applying CBT and DBT.
-She is also an individual, family and group therapist who treats adolescents, adults and families.
-Dr. Graling leads DBT skills training groups and conducts individual CBT and DBT therapies.
+Dr. Kelly Graling, Assistant Clinical Director, supports the Co-Founders, staff, and clients to best access CBC services and helps manage daily operations.
+Formerly Director of Extramural Consultation and Training, Dr. Graling continues to coordinate, train and consult to numerous school districts, agencies, and organizations implementing CBT and DBT on a local, national, and international level.
+Dr. Graling is an expert in DBT.
+She is a board-certified clinician by the DBT-Linehan Board of Certification.
+Dr. Graling supervises CBC staff, leads DBT skills training groups and conducts individual CBT and DBT therapies.
 She has received intensive training in both CBT and DBT.
-She specializes in the treatment of mood disorders, substance abuse, trauma and anxiety disorders, interpersonal difficulties, as well as personality disorders, suicidal and non-suicidal self-injurious behaviors.
+She specializes in the treatment of mood disorders, trauma and anxiety disorders, interpersonal difficulties, as well as personality disorders, suicidal and non-suicidal self-injurious behaviors.